Overview

 REST Admin API rate limits

-REST Admin API rate limits are based on the app/store and store dimensions.
-This means that under the rate limit of the store dimension, a call from one app does not affect the rate limit of another app, even in the same store.
-Similarly, a call to one store does not affect the rate limit of another store, even if it is from the same app.
+The REST Admin API enforces rate limits based on two dimensions: app/store and store.
+This ensures that a call from one app does not impact the rate limit of another app, even within the same store.
+Similarly, a call to one store does not influence the rate limit of another store, regardless of whether the call originates from the same app.

 Limits are calculated using the leaky bucket algorithm.
 All requests that are made after rate limits have been exceeded are throttled and an HTTP 429 Too Many Requests error is returned.
 Requests succeed again after enough requests have emptied out of the bucket.
 You can see the current state of the throttle for a store by using the rate limits header.